CloudLabsAI-Azure/Migrate-and-Secure-Workloads/labguide/hol5-exe1-SIEM-with-Sentinel.md

 1. Select Enable diagnostics logs in Log Analytics and select your workspace.

-1. Click on Next:Connections, Review + Create  and Click on Create and continue to designer.
+1. Click on Next: Connections, Review + Create  and Click on Create and continue to designer.

 ## Task 4: Query Logs With KQL